Events & Dining

 6:15pm – Queen's Building Lecture Theatre, Emmanuel College

-Our Easter Term’s Burnaby Recital will be given by bass-baritone and singing teacher James Oldfield.
+Our Burnaby Recital for the Easter Term will be given by bass-baritone and singing teacher James Oldfield.
 James trained at Trinity College, Cambridge, and the Royal College of Music, and has sung all the major oratorio repertoire in concert halls around the world.

 Entry is free on the door.
 Members and guests are warmly invited to attend and make use of their dining privileges by booking to dine at High Table afterwards.